Mr-PQ-Crypto/BQTRU_cryptanalysis/README.md

 $n^\prime=7$
 leads to
 $n=4{n^\prime}^2=196$
-, and therefore, for a correctly guessed set `T,` in order to find the key, the lattice dimension to be reduced is `392`.
+, and therefore, for a correctly guessed set `I,` in order to find the key, the lattice dimension to be reduced is `392`.
 Therefore, the ultimate cost of the attack is

 $\left( \sum_{i=0}^{7}\ {49 \choose i} * \text{cost of lattice reduction} \right)$.

-The set `T` has a small cardinality in practice, one can parallelize the guessing part as well.
+The set `I` has a small cardinality in practice, one can parallelize the guessing part as well.
-Hence, For each guessed set `T,`  the attacker builds the associated lattice and applies lattice reduction.
+Hence, For each guessed set `I,`  the attacker builds the associated lattice and applies lattice reduction.
 The lattice reduction cost is a function of the lattice dimension and the lattice gap.
 The dimension of the associated lattice with